rhean-propp/game_development/adventure_game/docs/100_days_of_code_log.md

 **Thoughts:**

 Ran into a couple bugs with room 0, but overall was able to impliment some functionality for the player to experience.
 There are a couple of hickups left that I need to work on such as the torch not getting properly picked up.

+### Day 95: May 19th, 2022
+#####

+**Today's Progress:**
+1. Designed load game logic.
+2. Started work on select menu for new game / load game / quit game

+**Thoughts:**

+The more I program, the more I realize just how handy flow charts are for organizing logic.
+You can breakdown the entire logical process and then work on the implementation.
+This should really be the first step of any implementation.
+Design.
+Without design, you can waste so much time figuring out how your program should work.
+Instead, taking 10-15 minutes to ensure your logic is sound before proceeding will save you so many more headaches in the long run.